gabsalvo/HackEd/README.md

 - HTML
 - Bulma CSS
 - Node.js (for the server)
-- Firebase (for cloud functions and notifications)
+- Firebase (for cloud functions, notifications, auth and firestore)
 - Monaco Editor (for code viewing)

 ## Contribute